dreamportdev/Osdev-Notes/Nasm.md

 iend
 ```

 In this way we have declared a struc for the first of the two examples.
-But again this doesn't work with the second one, where in that case we have to use the full label name (so add the prefix task:
+But again this doesn't work with the second one, because the labels are different.
+In that case we have to use the full label name (that means adding the prefix task):

 ```asm
 istruc task